micmejia/bible-dump/AMPC/Philippians/Phil 4.md

-Do not fret _or_ have any anxiety about anything, but in every circumstance _and_ in everything, by prayer and petition ([^b]definite requests), with thanksgiving, continue to make your wants known to God.
+Do not fret _or_ have any anxiety about anything, but in every circumstance _and_ in everything, by prayer and petition (definite requests), with thanksgiving, continue to make your wants known to God.